 Louisville Drug Possession Lawyer

 Have you been charged with a drug possession offense in Louisville?
 If so, you do not have to simply sit back and wait for the government to punish you.
-Instead, you can fight back against your drug charge with the help of an experienced criminal defense attorney – as those here at Suhre & Associates, LLC in Louisville, KY Contact us to get a free consultation at (502) 371-7000
+Instead, you can fight back against your drug charge with the help of an experienced criminal defense attorney – as those here at Suhre & Associates DUI and Criminal Defense Lawyers in Louisville, KY Contact us to get a free consultation at (502) 371-7000

 How Our Experienced Attorneys Can Help You Fight Back Against Your Drug Possession Charge

-At Suhre & Associates, LLC, we believe that every Kentuckian is entitled to a vigorous defense when they are accused of committing a crime.
+At Suhre & Associates DUI and Criminal Defense Lawyers, we believe that every Kentuckian is entitled to a vigorous defense when they are accused of committing a crime.
 When you hire us to help you with your drug possession case, we will:

 Help You Secure a Reasonable Bond

-At Suhre & Associates, LLC, we understand that criminal proceedings are much easier to manage from the comfort of your own home than from the confines of a cell.
+At Suhre & Associates DUI and Criminal Defense Lawyers, we understand that criminal proceedings are much easier to manage from the comfort of your own home than from the confines of a cell.
 So, when you enlist our services, we will immediately begin attempting to bail you out of jail.

 Our attorneys have been working within the Kentucky legal system for years.
 As such, we have a keen understanding of its, sometimes complicated, the bail/bond system.
 We will use this knowledge and experience to try to secure you a reasonable bond that will allow you to return to normal life while your case is processed.